 Will I regret Scalp Micropigmentation?

+So, the major question you are asking yourself: "Will I regret scalp micropigmentation?".
+If you do your research, look for reputable clinics and have your questions answered by a professional and follow the after care guidelines, you will be left with no regrets.
 Scalp micropigmentation can be a pivotal treatment with positive attributes such as boosting your confidence, mental health and wellbeing but you must do your due diligence before your treatment to avoid any regrets.
-Take your time and gather everything you need.
+SMP regret usually occurs when the treatment is rushed into and the individual chooses a cheaper option which sometimes can be a red flag.
+Take your time and gather everything you need to make a confident decision.

 If you are suffering from hair loss, pattern baldness or an uneven hairline and have been contemplating the treatment this is your sign.
 Have a shop around, have a look and get a consultation booked.
 It may not be the best treatment for you, there may be better-suited alternatives, but a professional will give you the best guidance and answer any questions that you can’t find the answer to elsewhere.
 At Visionary Scalps we offer free consultations to ensure our customers have all the information they need without any pressure.
 You can book yours here.